 This is an ongoing and frequently updated list of commonly used beekeeping terms.
-Don’t see a term on here that you need to be defined?
+Don’t see a term here that you need to be defined?
 Let us know in the comment section below!
 Any terms that are associated with bees and beekeeping will eventually make this list.

 Absconding – When a colony up and leaves a hive never to return.
 This is different from swarming, in that the colony doesn’t split.
 All the workers and the queen leave the hive at once and settle elsewhere.
 It is usually caused by stress, e.g, harassment by predators or over-eager beekeepers doing their inspections too frequently.

 AFB – American Foulbrood (AFB) is a fatal bacterial disease that affects the brood, killing them and turning them into slime.
-The name is derived by the sulphurous smell in the hive caused by the decomposition of infected brood.
+The name is derived by the sulfurous smell in the hive caused by the decomposition of the infected brood.
 As it spreads quickly in the apiary and can be spread by contact, infected colonies are destroyed and equipment burned.
 Honey from an infected hive cannot be used as a supplementary source of food for another colony as this could spread the disease.
 Because there is no cure, the challenge becomes early detection and management before it spreads to neighboring hives.

-Baggie feeder – The use of a polythene bag (e.g ziploc bag) filled with sugar syrup, with slits cut into it to provide the bees with access to the liquid inside.
+Baggie feeder – The use of a polythene bag (e.g Ziploc bag) filled with sugar syrup, with slits, cut into it to provide the bees with access to the liquid inside.
 The feeder is placed inside the hive above the frames and caters to only one colony at a time.

 Bee brush – This is a tool that resembles a small broom used to gently brush bees off frames of drawn comb during inspections

 Bee escape board – This is a piece of hive furniture that is used to separate bees from honey supers.
 It resembles the inner cover with a hole in the center but has a mesh on the under-side with 2-3 openings to the side.
-The bee escape allows bees to leave the super but briefly prevents them from returning to the super.
+The bee escape allows bees to leave the super but briefly, prevents them from returning to the super.
 That allows the beekeeper to take away the honey supers without having to brush away bees on each frame.

 Bee races – Different strains of bees bred for different traits.
 Some examples include Carniolans bred for temperament, Russian bees bred for varroa resistance, and Italian bees bred for honey production and pollination.

 Bee space – The space needed for a bee to pass between two objects.
 This is the principle that the construction of the Langstroth hive is based on.
 The frames are about 3/8 of an inch apart.
-Anything bigger would cause the bees to construct burr comb.
+Anything bigger would cause the bees to construct a burr comb.
 Anything smaller would cause the bees to seal the space with propolis.